dariamorricone/CV/README.md

 ##  ABOUT ME

 Hello!
 My name is Daria.
 I'm from Ukraine, but moved to Warsaw 4 years ago for study.
 I graduated the University of Economics and Human Sciences.
 Recently I became interested in software testing.
 My goal is develop testing knowlage and technical skills and share my gained expirience on this website.
-Also, I'm looking for a job in a simple project.

 ## TOOLS

 * **Postman** - testing tool for REST API